Search

 In Wetwares, i set out to deploy these concepts of the "postvital" to stalk, model and mock the effects of thinking of ourselves as informatic beings under the influence of DNA and other information technologies, such as Polymerase Chain Reaction, now used to test for Covid infections.
 I did field work in cryonics, artificial life, and the discourse of alien abduction, interviewing participants and building archives.
 I found in cryonics a perfect test case for what life feels like when we are configurations of information - hint: you always about to melt - and I fell in love with the remarkable creative cultures that cryonics hath wrought.
 I interviewed some of the pioneers and they were remarkable people.
 I started out a skeptic but was transformed as i opened myself to just how weird this evolutionary change was going to be.
 The last chapter of the book, of course, is a thought experiment in imagining not ourselves but aliens as informatic beings.
 Good fun can be had by all, but these are turbulent philosophical waters.
 As with On Beyond Living, the writing is indeed uncanny, points to esoteric mayhem, and can yield effects not intended by the author.

 Darwin's Pharmacy rounded out this trilogy, and there have been others in its wake.
-Perhaps my personal favorite is The Genesis of Now, written out of the experience of teaching a course on the King James Bible to many years of Penn State students of diverse and sundry backgrounds, majors and perspectives.
+Perhaps my personal favorite is The Genesis of Now, written out of the experience of teaching a course on the King James Bible with many years of Penn State students of diverse and sundry backgrounds, majors and perspectives.
 You wouldn't think it was possible to have such an experience - working directly with a much contested mystical text with 75 unique beings during a pandemic - but by practicing what I really did preach in The Genesis of N0w, it keeps happening in a deeper and more remarkable way.
 I remain convinced that out of the sheer suffering of the pandemic - much of it unnecessary - we really are learning to experience each other as unique instances of One biosphere.
 Hurry up please, it's time!